 It offers three simple, yet powerful meditations which with regular practice can help you to strengthen and improve your intuition.
 Meditation is itself an important source of spiritual nourishment, and combined with intuitive practice it can assist you in daily life.
 Being able to contact your higher self, that spiritually evolved part of yourself, for guidance when you need it most is an important skill to have at your disposal.

 We are all faced with seemingly overwhelming obstacles from time to time in life and friends or counsellors are not always available when we need their support in facing our issues.
 Being able to meditate and access spiritual support throughout our darkest days can be a life changing event.
 Practising intuitive meditation before you are faced with difficult circumstances strengthens your technique for when you need it most.
 Having a reliable connection with your spirit guides and your higher self through meditation, based on accurate past information received gives you confidence when you seek intuitive assistance in times of trouble.

-The Intuition CD will enable former Psychic development students to continue their practice and it will be included in my forthcoming Psychic Development correspondence course.
+The Intuition CD enables former psychic development students to build skills and it will be included in my forthcoming Psychic Development correspondence course.
 As a stand-alone tool it is still an effective means to develop or to strengthen your intuition in your own time.

 For more guidance on developing personal intuitive abilities, see my book Intuition. or my Psychic Energy Cords interview on YouTube.
 Intuition is the course notes for my annual Psychic Development course.
 A range of other courses are also available.